wschaef/aoc-2022/README.md

 Using arrays and the indexes is pragmatic, but if you have a bug, it is much harder to find it.
 Day10 killed all my intentions to spend more time on aoc this week.

+## day 11

+Time spent 2,5h

+The first part was easy, but parsing of input took time.
+Second part was hard to understand.
+I had a feeling that changing from number to BitInt would not solve the problem.
+It was true.
+Around 1000 round was OK, but the computation time incread expotentially.

+I had to google for solution ;-(.
+The idea to look at modulo operation was enought to start thinking on my own.
+I had luck having all divisors prime numbers, so that modulo of each of them does not change if the worry level is taken modulo of the product of them.

+Thing I've learned:

+* how BigInt/bigint is working in Typescript <- is some kind of pain, becaue of difference between BigInt and bigint
+* adding a small optimization with magicNumber just destroyed "segragation of duty" in my code.
+I need a value (=magicNumber) in a single Monkey class, which I can only get by combination of values of each Monkey objects. -> I've to sleep about that!